-Windows.
+1384 Windows.

-Second, the development and use of international trade standards: Also contained within the WTO TFA (Article 10.3), the use of international standards for import, transit, and export formalities is not only an important trade facilitation tool but also central to the function of interoperability.
-Several key international standards for Single Windows are identified in Recommendation No. 33.
-Implementations that have followed such guidelines stand a greater chance of being interoperable.
+Second, the development and use of international trade standards.
+Also contained within the WTO TFA (Article 10.3), the use of international standards for import, transit, and export formalities is not only an important trade facilitation tool but also central to the function of interoperability.
+Several key international standards for Single Windows are identified in Recommendation No. 33, implementations that have followed such guidelines stand a greater chance of being interoperable.
 Other standards for interoperability are being considered in the parallel discussion paper on technical semantics for SWI.
 Ongoing developments of international trade standards that are of particular importance to the Interoperability (and governance) of Single Windows are:

-- trader identification.
+- Trader Identification

-- Unique Consignment Reference (UCR) / transaction identification.
+- Unique Consignment Reference (UCR) / transaction identification

-- product identification.
+- Product identification

-Third, overlaying regional integration structures: Single Window, in its original form, was a tool to enhance a country's national trade facilitation position.
-Interoperable, cross-border and Regional Single Windows can now be seen in their broader context as tools not only to improve national competitiveness but also to promote regional economic growth.
+Third, overlaying regional integration structures.
+Single Window, in its original form, was a tool to enhance a country's national trade facilitation position.
+Interoperable, cross-border and regional Single Windows can now be seen in their broader context as tools to not only improve national competitiveness but also to promote regional economic growth.
 There are many drivers for regional integration (security, social and economic) and regional integration initiatives have been increasing across all continents over the past decade.
 Regional Economic Communities (RECs) take many different forms and often overlap but their shape will certainly also have a significant impact on the governance of SWI within the region.

 The Association for Southeast Asian Nations (ASEAN) offers a strong case study for the impact of a Regional Economic Community on the formation of a Regional Single Window system.
 Through such a case study we may see how the governance structures of the larger REC may impact the governance of a Regional Single Window.
-Similarly, reflections may be drawn in highly integrated environments such as the EU as well as deep bilateral relationships such as between the US and Canada.
+Similarly reflections may be drawn in highly integrated environments such as the EU as well as deep bilateral relationships such as between the US and Canada.
 The highly integrated systems of these latter examples attest to that fact.

-Globalization, international standards, and regional integration structures not only impact the governance models for SWI but also the business drivers, or needs, as well as the technical and legal framework in which Single Windows work.
-For this reason, these issues are also discussed in the other papers alongside this one.
+Globalisation, international standards, and regional integration structures not only impact the governance models for SWI but also the business drivers, or needs, as well as the technical and legal framework in which Single Windows work.
+For this reason, it is expected that these issues will also be discussed in the other papers alongside this one.

-5. Governance models for the initial design stage of SWI
+5. Governance Models for the Initial Design Stage of SWI

-During the early stages of Single Window design, it is most likely that existing governance structures will be utilized to initiate the SWI activities.
-In particular, the processes for decision making and power structures already in place may be utilized to govern the commencing activities and functions gearing towards SWI.
+During the early stages of Single Window design, it is most likely that existing governance structures will be utilised to initiate the SWI activities.
+In particular, the processes for decision-making and power structures already in place may be utilised to govern commencing activities and functions gearing towards SWI.

 In a cross-border setting, these existing governance structures will be in the form of bilateral or multilateral agreements and will be closely linked with the level of [regional] integration between the parties as set by these agreements.
 These may be deeply evolved state-level treaties defining detailed decision-making processes and conferring powers at a supranational level (such as governed by the European Parliament and related legal institutions).
-They may be detailed intergovernmental agreements such as between the US and Canada; or more general cross-border agreements such as the Greater Mekong Subregion Cross-Border Transport Facilitation Agreement (CBTFA); or institutional-level Memoranda of Understanding (MoU) such as those that might be agreed upon by Customs authorities across a border.
-Each level of agreement will come with different legal implications for SWI, as considered in the parallel discussion paper on legal issues.
+They may be detailed intergovernmental agreements such as between the US and Canada; or more general cross-border agreements such as the Greater Mekong Subregion Cross-Border Transport Facilitation Agreement (CBTFA); or institutional-level Memoranda of Understanding (MoU) such as those that might be